Safety & Compliance

 Operate the ALPON X5 AI safely and within spec

 The ALPON X5 AI is a fanless industrial edge AI computer rated for −20 to +60 °C ambient and IP40, powered by one of three inputs: 12 to 32 V DC, USB-C PD at 15 V (27 W minimum), or PoE+ on ETHERNET 0.
-The device is certified for CE, FCC, IC, UKCA, RoHS, WEEE, and REACH.
+Regulatory certifications (CE, FCC, IC, UKCA, RoHS, WEEE, REACH) are currently in progress and will be confirmed in this document once issued.
 Never connect Ethernet or PoE to the ADDON (GPIO) port; doing so causes permanent hardware damage.
 Built on Raspberry Pi.

 The ADDON (GPIO) port uses an RJ45 socket but exposes 3.3 V GPIO, SPI, UART, and I²C signals.
 Connecting an Ethernet cable or a PoE source will cause permanent hardware damage.
 Use the port only with Sixfab add-on modules.